 Like many other California towns, Vallejo is a popular spot for motorcycle riders to enjoy pristine views and all that nature has to offer.
 Because of the volume of motorcycle riders in Vallejo, there have been 70 accidents between 2011 and 2016.
 Three of those accidents resulted in fatalities, and six of the 70 involved alcohol.
 Interstate 80 has proved to be the most dangerous road for motorcycle riders in Vallejo, with 29 accidents occurring on the highway between 2011 and 2016, including one fatality.
 Some of the most hazardous locations for motorcycles in Vallejo include:

 - Redwood Parkway at Fairgrounds Drive

-Motorcycle accidents, no matter their severity, can have life-changing consequences for the riders and passengers.
-People injured in motorcycle collisions can suffer a wide range of injuries that can force them into lengthy rehabilitation or therapy for months or years.
+No matter their severity, Motorcycle accidents can have life-changing consequences for the riders and passengers.
+People injured in motorcycle collisions can suffer a wide range of injuries that force them into lengthy rehabilitation or therapy for months or years.
 These injuries can lead to missed time at school or work and put the injured person into a difficult financial situation.
 Examples of common motorcycle accident injuries include the following:

 - Traumatic brain injuries

 - Bone fractures

 - Lacerations to the face

 - Damage to organs

 Should you decide that filing a claim against the responsible party's insurance company is your best option, the following are damages you can recover in the form of financial restitution: